jkool702/forkrun/DOCS/DOCS_ALL.md

 - **Born-local NUMA placement**: file ingest measures 0.0–0.2% cross-socket chunks.
 Under fast-draining *pipe* input, 2–13% of chunks may be stolen — by design (an idle node costs more than a remote chunk).
 Real multi-socket topologies raise the steal threshold with distance (`1 + distance/10`), so these figures — measured on `numa=fake=4`, where all distances are 10 — are a **worst case**.
 (The end-of-stream drain collapses the threshold to 1 regardless of distance; this is bounded to EOF.)
 - **File vs pipe input**: zero measurable difference — the ingest pipeline handles both identically.

+- **`-L` mode (Exact batch sizing)**: Guarantees exactly $N$ lines per batch.
+In NUMA mode (v3.5.0+), this uses the **Scanner-Handoff Chain**: scanning is serialized across node scanners via cumulative line tracking, and batches that straddle a 2 MB chunk boundary pull their initial lines across the socket.
+Throughput is single-scanner bound ($\approx$ UMA scan speeds), but exactness is preserved without demoting the entire pipeline.

 ## Key Design Properties

+- **Deterministic Stream Prefixes (`-n`)**: Setting `-n N` mathematically guarantees that strictly the first $N$ records of the input stream are processed in exact linear order across all NUMA nodes, with zero spatial races, zero overshoot, and clean skip propagation for remaining chunks.

 - **Contention-free**: The fast path is intentionally boring and excessively fast (two amortized atomic RMWs (`read_idx` + `total_lines_consumed`) with no locks or CAS retry loops).
 All algorithmic complexity is shifted to the slow path to ensure graceful degradation, meaning contention is structurally eliminated rather than reactively avoided.
 - **Born-local NUMA**: Data is placed on the correct socket at ingest time via `set_mempolicy` using real-time backpressure (self load-balancing).
 Scanners and workers are pinned.
 Cross-socket traffic is a measured 0.0–0.2%.
 Stealing is permitted only when local work is exhausted.